 In Yellowstone National Park’s Nez Perce Picnic Area on Fountain Flat Drive near Fountain Paint Pots and Lower Geyser Basin, you can find the lone grave of the pioneer woman Mattie Culver.
 We are going to tell you her story and why she is buried there by herself amongst the roaming bison and elk in Yellowstone National Park.
 Continue reading Yellowstone has Gesyers, Bison, Elk, Wolves, and Mattie Culver’s Lone Gravesite

 Join us for our latest video on the Wild West legend Doc Holliday.
 We will talk about how Doc ended up in Colorado.
 And why he came to Glenwood Springs, where he soon died.
 We will also hike up to his grave where he watches over Glenwood Springs forever more.
-Continue reading Finding Doc Holliday in Glenwood Springs, Colorado
+Continue reading Finding Doc Holliday Gravesite in Glenwood Springs, Colorado